lumpenspace/palinor/README.md

 ### Inference with Dynamically Injected Control Vectors

-Pngr supports dynamic injection of control vectors during inference, allowing real-time manipulation of text generation.
+palinor supports dynamic injection of control vectors during inference, allowing real-time manipulation of text generation.
 This feature is particularly useful for applications requiring on-the-fly adjustments to the output, such as interactive chatbots or adaptive content generation systems.

 **How to Use:**